Cattaraugus Creek: Environmental issues

 The New York State Department of Environmental Conservation describes Cattaraugus Creek as "one of the healthiest watersheds in the area."
 Potential threats to the creek's ecosystem include deforestation of the surrounding area, overdevelopment of the Zoar Valley, and invasive species.

 Nuclear waste

 Nuclear waste has contaminated Cattaraugus Creek and other areas around West Valley, New York.
-Although almost all of the high-level nuclear waste has been removed, according to the Department of Energy (DOE), nuclear and hazardous wastes are still buried in unlined trenches on two sites at a former privately operated nuclear fuels reprocessing facility alongside Cattaraugus Creek north of the village of West Valley in Cattaraugus County.
+Although almost all of the high-level nuclear waste has been removed, according to the Department of Energy (DOE), nuclear and hazardous wastes are still buried in unlined trenches on two sites at a former privately operated nuclear fuel reprocessing facility alongside Cattaraugus Creek north of the village of West Valley in Cattaraugus County.
 The DOE's Demonstration Project at the site transferred high-level nuclear waste into glass canisters.
 Reprocessing of spent fuel rods from military and civilian nuclear power plants between 1966 and 1972 resulted in burial of low-level radioactive waste (LLNW) on 22 acre and burial of high-level radioactive waste on another 7 acre there.